JuliaLinearAlgebra/BLIS.jl/README.md

 ### LinearAlgebra Frontend

-**WIP** The first thing BLIS.jl provides is a linear algebra frontend which resembles BLAS functions very much akin to `LinearAlgebra.BLAS.gemm!`, but defined for both column-major and generic strided matrices (namely all `strides(A)[1] >= 1`).
+The first thing BLIS.jl provides is a linear algebra frontend which resembles BLAS functions very much akin to `LinearAlgebra.BLAS.gemm!`, but defined for both column-major and generic strided matrices (namely all `strides(A)[1] >= 1`).
 An example for direct computation of generic strided case could be:

 ```julia
 using BLIS